hoangan615/StoryGen/README.md

     ```

 5.  **Open in Browser**:
-    Navigate to the local server URL shown in your terminal (usually `http://localhost:1234`).
+    Navigate to the local server URL shown in your terminal (usually `http://localhost:1234` or `http://localhost:5173`).

 ## ⚙️ Configuration